-Project Descriptions DRAFT FY 2020 Interdepartmental Long-Range Planning Work Program
+Project Descriptions FY 2020 Interdepartmental Long-Range Planning Work Program

-JANUARY 2019
+MAY 2019

-Project descriptions for items in the draft work program are provided below in the same numbered order as those shown in the Bar Chart, with participating departments shown in parentheses.
+Project descriptions for items in the work program are provided below in the same numbered order as those shown in the Bar Chart, with the lead agency (listed first) and participating departments shown in parentheses.
 A section on anticipated major development cases is provided at the end.